 RDC has accident insurance that covers skaters for accidents while skating at league practices and during games.
 This insurance is a secondary insurance that pays for injuries over and above your provincial health care.

 Our plan does not cover loss of wages.
-There are many plans that will meet your budget and protect you, RDC does not sell these packages.
+There are other options and plans that can meet your budget and protect you.

 RDC has worldwide coverage If your league is playing in a game OR you are attending a bootcamp OR event outside of Canada including Rollercon.